Johnny Appleseed (film)

 The Legend of Johnny Appleseed is an animated short musical segment from Walt Disney's 1948 film Melody Time.
 It is narrated by Dennis Day and is based on the American frontiersman John Chapman, better known as Johnny Appleseed.
 It is also included on the 2002 direct to video, VHS, and DVD release of Disney's American Legends.

 Plot

-In 1806, Pittsburgh farmer Johnny Appleseed watched as pioneers depart out west and wishes that he could follow, but doesn’t know how to survive in the unknown wild.
-Johnny is inspired by an angel to abandon his farm, go west, and plant apple seeds everywhere he goes so that settlers will always have something to eat during their travels.
-The angel tells Johnny that he has all that he needs to go out West: a bag of apple seeds for planting, a holy book known as the Bible, and a tin pot he can use for a hat.
-In one of his travels, Johnny befriends a skunk, and thereafter, all animals instinctively trust him.
-As Johnny travels, he uses his pot to fry in, and sings a tune "The Lord Is Good to Me".
+In 1806, young Pittsburgh farmer Johnny tends his apple orchard and happily sings a tune "The Lord Is Good to Me", thankful for his comfortable life.
+However, he wistfully watches as pioneers depart out west to the American frontier and wishes that he could follow, but doesn’t know how to survive in the unknown wild.
+A personal angel appears to Johnny (looking more like a wise pioneer than a traditional angelic figure) and inspires him to abandon his farm, go west, and plant apple seeds everywhere he goes so that settlers will always have something to eat during their travels.
+A reluctant Johnny tells the angel he'd like to go, but doesn't have the gear or equipment.
+The angel tells Johnny that he has all that he needs to go out West: a bag of apple seeds for planting, the Bible to read, and a tin pot he can use for a hat as well as cook with.
+Convinced, and with purpose, Johnny dutifully sets out all on his own into the untamed wilderness.

+Shortly into his travels west, while wandering the dark and treacherous land alone, Johnny finds a bare plot of land to start an apple orchard.
+The wild animals of the woods are wary of him, afraid to approach thinking he means to hunt them like other pioneers.
+Yet while planting his seeds, Johnny kindly befriends a skunk to the surprise and relief of the other animals, and thereafter, all animals instinctively trust him.